ITAR for Metal Fabricators: The Basics

 Another area in which ITAR regulations are very strictly enforced is the way in which import/export documentation is handled, and the list of documents that must be in compliance is long.
 The eCFR calls this a “willful misrepresentation and omission of facts” as it applies to documentation.
 The list of documents that fall under this category is rather long, and include, but are not limited to: Applications for permanent export, reexport, retransfer; electronic export information filings; invoices; declarations of destination; delivery verifications; applications for temporary export; applications for registration; purchase orders; foreign import certificates; and bills-of-lading.

-Considering the size of this list (plus others not mentioned above), it becomes rather easy to see why maintaining compliance with ITAR regulations can be complicated, especially when multiple vendors become involved with the final of a product.
+Considering the size of this list (plus others not mentioned above), it becomes rather easy to see why maintaining compliance with ITAR regulations can be complicated for metal fabricators, especially when multiple vendors become involved with the final of a product.
 At EVS Metal, we work extensively with our partners to ensure the careful and detailed documentation of every USML-listed product we produce.

 EVS Metal has two International Traffic in Arms Regulations (ITAR)-registered metal fabrication and manufacturing facilities: Pflugerville (Austin), Texas; and Keene, New Hampshire.
 ITAR registration is required by the U.S. State Department’s Directorate of Defense Trade Controls (DDTC) for all of its contracted manufacturers, exporters and brokers.
-As a registered manufacturer, this means that EVS has been given federal clearance to submit bids and subsequently supply finished defense articles for the United States Government and its authorized subcontractors.
+As an ITAR-registered metal fabricator and manufacturer, this means that EVS has been given federal clearance to submit bids and subsequently supply finished defense articles for the United States Government and its authorized subcontractors.

 About EVS Metal